AndrewHarrisSPU/simd-demo-0/README.md

 - `*_simd.go` files in the `simd` directory are slurped up
 - code generation (from the `gensimd` directory) generates various concrete impls
-- concrete impls are based on `Dispatch` values: mostly substitutions and tagging, respecting overloads
+- concrete impls are based on `Dispatch` values - mostly substitutions and tagging, respecting overloads
 - generated and overloaded impls are written to the `simd` directory
 - necessary parts of the `stdlib/simd` directory are also cloned to the `simd` directory
 - finally, an `export.go` file is written to the `simd` directory to export routines